 Despite an attempt to have the building listed, the area is now being redeveloped, and the publication studies how plans submitted by the Swan Housing Group will avoid the mistakes of the past.
 The new Robin Hood Gardens will be well connected, attractive and close to important amenities, rediscovering its sense of place.

-‘Education: A Great British Export?’
-(2011), commissioned by Dulwich College Management, emphasises education as a major export market for the UK, already contributing around £18 billion a year to the UK economy and showing significant potential for growth.
+Commissioned by Dulwich College Management, this report emphasises education as a major export market for the UK, already contributing around £18 billion a year to the UK economy and showing significant potential for growth.

 Described by the Rt Hon Michael Gove MP as “superb”, the report led to the formation of the All-Party Parliamentary Group on Education Governance and Leadership.